Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Visitors require proof of sufficient funds to cover their stay and in addition to a visa, visitors must hold a letter of invitation or a hotel reservation.
 Visa can only be issued on arrival to those passengers in possession of a letter (Visa Volant) issued by the Ministry of Interior and Security.
 Visitors not holding visas issued in the country of residence could be refused entry.
 Visas issued in another country will only be accepted when there is no embassy of Congo (Dem.
 Rep.) in the country of residence.
 It is highly recommended that your passport has at least six months validity remaining after your intended date of departure from your travel destination.
 Immigration officials often apply different rules to those stated by travel agents and official sources.

-Furthermore, since the outbreak of the Ebola virus in recent years, all visitors to the country are advised to abstain from consuming bush meat, as it is though to be responsible for the disease.
+Since the outbreak of the Ebola virus in recent years, all visitors to the country are advised to abstain from consuming meat sourced from unknown animals, as it's thought to be responsible for the disease.

 Small tips are appreciated and often expected in the Republic of the Congo.
 Generally restaurants don't add a service charge so a tip of about 10 percent is welcomed by waitors.

-There are a variety of customs and cultures in the Congo as many communities have their own traditions and beliefs.
-Casual clothing is acceptable; however, keep in mind that the Congolese take great pride in their appearance, and an overly casual appearance may be frowned on.
-Photographing military, government, and banking buildings is prohibited.
+There are a variety of customs and cultures in the Congo, with many communities having their own traditions and beliefs.
+Casual clothing is acceptable but keep in mind that the Congolese take great pride in their appearance, and an overly casual appearance may be frowned on.
+Photographing military, government and banking buildings is prohibited.

 The Republic of Congo is one of the lowest-ranked countries in the world for ease of doing business due to the country's history of poverty, conflict and corruption, but the Congolese people are renowned for their friendliness and are generally very welcoming of foreigners.

 Forestry is a large part of the economy of the DRC, with roughly 60 percent of the country covered in tropical rainforest.
-Other potential cash crops include sugar, palm oil, coffee, and cocoa; other exports include sawn timber, petroleum, and diamonds.
+Other potential cash crops include sugar, coffee and cocoa, and other exports include petroleum and diamonds.

-Landline telephones are uncommon in the Republic of Congo and landlines are often out of order due to extremely limited and poorly maintained telecommunications infrastructure.
-Cellular phone usage has increased hugely over the last few years.
-There are numerous internet cafes in Brazzaville and Pointe Noire and a number of hotels and restaurants offer free wifi.
-The international access code for the Republic of Congo is 242.
-The area code for Brazzaville is 28, and Pointe Noire 29.
+In Brazzaville and Pointe Noire and a number of hotels and restaurants offer free WiFi.
+The international access code for the Republic of Congo is 242, with the area code for Brazzaville being 28 and Pointe Noire being 29.

 Visitors to Congo do not need to pay import tax on one bottle of spirits and one bottle of wine and an amount of perfume reasonable for personal use.
-Men may import up to 200 cigarettes/50 cigars/227g of tobacco, while women may only bring cigarettes.
-Cameras may be temporarily imported by tourists, however radios, audio equipment and gifts are subject to import tax.
+Men may import up to 200 cigarettes or one box of cigars, while women may only bring cigarettes.

 Republic of Congo Embassy, Washington (also responsible for Canada).
 Tel: (202) 726 5500.